 Users of the repeater include base stations from the Shenandoah Valley, Maryland and the Eastern Shore.

-Echolink is currently available on an experimental basis on node 883791.
+Echolink is back up on node 883791.
 Conference, relay or proxy connections are prohibited.
 Only direct connects from end users please.

 The Fauquier ARA has occasional nets on Wednesday and Sunday evenings.
 More details available at Weekly Nets.